Social-Emotional Learning for Preschoolers (Singapore MOE Guide)

 Focus on:

 Emotion vocabulary.
-Teach your child the words for emotions: happy, sad, angry, scared, frustrated, excited, surprised, worried.
-Use these words in context: "You look frustrated because the blocks keep falling down."
+This was genuinely transformative for us.
+Once my daughter could say "I feel frustrated" instead of just screaming, everything shifted.
+Teach the words for emotions in context: "You look frustrated because the blocks keep falling down."
+Happy, sad, angry, scared, frustrated, excited, surprised, worried — start with these eight.
 Children cannot manage emotions they cannot name.

 Simple calming strategies.
-Introduce one or two calming techniques and practise them when your child is calm (not during a meltdown).
+Here is the trick: practise these when your child is calm, not mid-meltdown.
 Good options for this age:

 - Belly breathing: "Breathe in like you are smelling a flower.
 Breathe out like you are blowing out a candle."